 The Water Department is owned and operated by the City of Glen Cove.
-The water is drawn from five wells tapping into the aquifers Lloyd, Magothy, and Glacial under Long Island.
-The active wells have a combined pumping capacity of 10.06 MGD.
+The water is drawn from six wells tapping into the aquifers Lloyd, Magothy, and Glacial under Long Island.
+The five active wells have a combined pumping capacity of 10.06 million gallons per day (MGD).
+The Seaman Road well will be returned to service shortly following repairs.
 The wells within Glen Cove have faced quality issues in the past; high levels of Freon-22 and volatile organic compounds (VOCs) led to the temporary closure of at least four wells.
 The City's drinking water is considered of "good to excellent quality."
-The drinking water may contain various contaminants including microbial, inorganic, pesticides, herbicides, organic material, and radiological substance due to the water absorbing minerals and harmful substances by the
+The drinking water may contain various contaminants including microbial, inorganic, pesticides, herbicides, organic material, and radiological substance due to the water absorbing minerals and harmful substances by the movement of water over land and underground.
+Capital improvements have been continuously made to ensure the quality is maintained.
+The water is regularly treated before it enters the distribution systems.